Netatwork-de/aurelia-i18n-tools/docs/internals/json-translation-data.md

                 "<key>": {
                     // The default english translation that is extracted from the source code:
                     "content": "<english content>",
-                    // The last modified date of the english translation in the source as an iso string:
+                    // The last modified date of the english translation in the source:
                     "lastModified": "<last modified>",
                     // An array of string parts that can be ignored by external spell checkers:
                     "ignoreSpelling": [],